 Practitioner Interview: Frank Hajdinjak

-In 2018, the Performance Magazine editorial team interviewed Frank Hajdinjak, CEO at E.ON Romania.
+Back in 2018, the Performance Magazine editorial team interviewed Frank Hajdinjak, CEO at E.ON Romania.
 His thoughts and views on Performance Management are presented in detail below.

 I think that […] everybody should understand that in today’s business environment, it is not about choosing between creativity (with less rules) and numbers (performance management systems, strict analyses and so on).
 The future belongs to the ones which can have both and can make them enable each other.